spoutn1k/mcmap/README.md

 #### Tips

-When passing only a level, `mcmap` will try to guess the size of the existing terrain, but the Minecraft storage format does not make is easy.
-The best results are achieved using `-from x z -to X Z` to define an area to render.

-If rendering large areas, working in threaded mode can greatly speed up the process.
-Try using `-splits` with the number of cores your CPU has for the best performance.
+`mcmap` will render the terrain in batches using all the threads of your computer.
+Unfortunately, when those batches merge, some artifacts are created: lines appear in oceans where the merge was operated.

+Use `-tile` with a bigger value to limit the amount of batches and thus of artifacts.
+This is limited by the available memory, as rendering a whole map iin one go may require 10+ gigabytes of ram.

+Use `-tile` with a lower value to increase performance.
+256 and 512 tiles are really efficient.

 ## Color file format

 `mcmap` supports changing the colors of blocks.
-To do so, prepare a custom color file, and pass it as an argument using the `-colors` argument.
+To do so, prepare a custom color file by editing the output of `mcmap -dumpcolors`, and pass it as an argument using the `-colors` argument.

 The accepted format is a `json` file, with a specific structure.
 The root contains a list of [block IDs](https://minecraft.gamepedia.com/Java_Edition_data_values#Blocks) to modify, with the namespace prefix, such as `namespace:block`.